nadavbra/fabric/README.rst

 Installation
 ============

+FABRIC is a pure Python3 package.

 To install FABRIC, simply run:

 .. code-block:: sh

    pip install fabric-genetics

-FABRIC is a lightweight, pure-Python3 package.
-It requires the following common packages:
+FABRIC requires (and will atomatically isntall) the following common packages:

 * numpy
 * scipy
 * pandas